 When we think of marriage, we think of wedding bells and dresses, flower girls and ring bearers, and a couple expressing their everlasting love to one another.
+We don’t think about money and marriage.
+We never even consider that this can cause money problems in a marriage.

 No party is as fun as a wedding and very few life experiences can alter your life in such a meaningful way.